 - In recognition of the high importance afforded to active peatland in the Department of the Environment's 'Planning Policy Statement 18: Renewable Energy' (2012) and the 'Strategic Planning Policy Statement for Northern Ireland: Planning for Sustainable Development' (2015, under review), additional assessments will be undertaken for any habitats that may qualify as 'active peat'.
 It is acknowledged that the classification of active peat habitats can be quite complex, particularly in disturbed habitats and around the margins of peatland bodies, so a bespoke classification system has been developed for this Development, in order to provide a systematic and transparent approach.
 The first step will involve classifying habitats into three categories, as follows: - Active peat: these areas support the NVC M19 community, have a peat depth of >0.5 metre (m), and has an existing hydrological regime that supports peat formation; - Possibly active peat: these areas support modified blanket bog (including drained / oxidised areas on deep peat), wet heath or heath-mire transition habitat, have peat layers >0.5 m; and - Not active peat: these areas do not support heath or bog vegetation, have a peat depth of <0.5 m, and/or a highly-modified hydrological regime. - Further assessments and fine-scale mapping will be undertaken within the 'active peat' and 'possibly active peat' zones, based on the presence of indicator plant species, the depth of the underlying peat layer, and the hydrological condition of the peatland unit (measured using dipwells).
-This approach was discussed with a representative of the NIEA Natural Environment Division during a meeting held on the 31 st of May 2017.
-Further details of the approach to peat surveys is outlined in Section 11.3: Geology, Soils and Peat.
+This approach was discussed with a representative of the NIEA Natural Environment Division during a meeting held on the 31st of May 2017.
+Further details of the approach to peat surveys are outlined in Section 11: Hydrology, Hydrogeology, Geology, Soils and Peat.

-.2.4 Bats
+6.2.4 Bats

-- Reference has been made to the 3rd edition of the Bat Conservation Trust (BCT) guidelines30 in determining the approach to bat surveys.
-It is noted that Chapter 10 regarding assessments of windfarm developments of the 3nd edition BCT guidelines is still to be published and therefore all surveys for the coming season will be carried out in accordance with the 2nd edition 31 guidelines. - The Site is located in open, upland moorland, and there are no linear habitat features or potential roost features within 1 km and, as such, it is considered to have low suitability for bats.
+- Reference has been made to the 3rd edition of the Bat Conservation Trust (BCT) guidelines32 in determining the approach to bat surveys.
+It is noted that Chapter 10 regarding assessments of windfarm developments of the 3nd edition BCT guidelines is still to be published and therefore all surveys for the coming season will be carried out in accordance with the 2nd edition 33 guidelines. - The Site is located in open, upland moorland, and the only linear habitat feature of value to bats is the conifer plantation on its northern and eastern boundary.
+There are no potential roost features within 1 km of the Site and overall the Site is considered to have low suitability for bats.
 Based on the survey effort for a low-risk site in Table 10.2 of the BCT 2nd edition guidelines, automated detector surveys will be undertaken for at least five nights during each of the three survey seasons (spring, summer and autumn), plus a transect walk using a hand-held detector in each season.
-To ensure that there will be sufficient data to assess potential operational effects on bats throughout the year, the Applicant has committed to undertaking at least ten nights of surveys in each season, and this could be increased if higher levels of bat activity are recorded than expected. - Six static detectors will be placed at ground level, and a seventh will be placed at a height of approximately 50 m on the meteorological mast (installed in July 2017).
-For the first set of surveys in spring 2017 the bat detectors were placed in a range of different habitat types throughout the Site.
-These locations will be adjusted in subsequent survey periods once the Development layout has been determined.
-This approach was discussed with a representative of the NIEA Natural Environment Division during a meeting held on the 31 st of May 2017.
+To ensure that there will be sufficient data to assess potential operational effects on bats throughout the year, the Applicant has committed to undertaking at least ten nights of surveys in each season and this could be increased if higher levels of bat activity are recorded than expected. - Six static detectors will be placed at ground level, and a seventh will be placed at a height of approximately 50 m on the meteorological mast (installed in July 2017).
+For the first set of surveys in spring 2017 the bat detectors were placed in a range of different habitat types throughout the Site, as follows: